What are Demographics?

 Demographics also affect other business factors such as pricing, packaging, and service offers.
 When marketing campaigns are aligned with the demographics of customers, sales will likely increase.

 What are the traits that make an impact on a business strategy?
 Here are some of the demographic variables used by businesses regardless of industry:

-If your business is selling budget-friendly clothing items, it is best to attract people with lower salaries through discount shops and wholesalers.
-On the other hand, reach out to boutiques and specialty retail shops where people with higher incomes go.
+If your business is selling budget-friendly clothing items, it is best to target people that have lower incomes through discount shops and wholesalers.
+Your business will not be as successful selling to boutiques and specialty retail shops where people with higher incomes go.

-Does the community comprise a lot of families with children or young professionals who are not yet married?
-Family status as a demographic variable exerts a significant impact on a business strategy.
+Is the community composed of a lot of families with children or young professionals who are not yet married?
+Family status is a critical demographic variable that exerts a significant impact on a business strategy.
 Companies need to understand the overall status of the population in a specific area to determine if their products or services will appeal to them.

 How to Obtain Demographic Information

-Demographics play a significant role in the success of a business, but how can you obtain the relevant variables?
+Demographics play a significant role in the success of a business, but how can you obtain the relevant information?
 One of the best ways is to conduct market research surveys.
-Whether through email, phone or face-to-face meetings, a market research survey is a great tool to get as much demographic data as possible.
-Notice the demographics-related questions on feedback forms in establishments and even online?
+Whether through email, phone, or face-to-face meetings, a market research survey is a great tool to get as much demographic data as possible.
+Often, demographics-related questions are included on post-sale feedback forms in establishments and online.
 Data from the questions help businesses know more about their customers.